Our Executive Team

 Since 2015 Garigarra has also worked part-time in the Department of the Prime Minister and Cabinet in international policy, cultural projects, cultural policy and strategic policy within Indigenous Affairs.

 She also worked on Australia’s first ever Regional Deal for the Barkly region in the Northern Territory with the Department of Infrastructure, Regional Development and Cities, leading the youth components of the deal, including amplifying youth voices in the region throughout the development and implementation stages of the deal.
-Garigarra was formally a Graduate in the Department of Foreign Affairs and Trade.
+Garigarra is now at the Department of Foreign Affairs and Trade, where she works on increasing and implementing First Nations perspectives and voices in Australia’s work in the Pacific.
+She is also a small business owner, running ‘Waybarra by Garigarra,’ creating traditional weaving and contemporary art.

 Partner Logo